t-prinz/security/README.md

 ## cis_scan.yml

-Uses the OpenSCAP scanner to generate a report and associated Ansible remediation playbook based on the CIS profile (these will be placed in the local directory oscap-reports)
+Uses the OpenSCAP scanner to generate a report and associated Ansible remediation playbook based on the CIS profile (these will be placed in the local directory oscap-reports).
+Note that the scan will generate an error if a rule fails but the playbook ignores the errors and generates both the report and the remediation playbook.

 Example usage: